ali-cs/AKMonthYearPickerView/README.md

 ## Getting Started

-This month year picker view will callback when the user change month or year or user clic on done button.
+This month year picker view will callback when the user change month or year or user tap on done button.

 ### Installing